 Medications / Pharmacology

-NSAIDs, corticosteroids, and other pain and anti-inflammatory medications can be used in conjunction with physiotherapy to help recover FHL Tendinopathy and Tenosynovitis by helping to settle pain inflammation locally.
+You can use NSAIDs, corticosteroids, and other pain and anti-inflammatory medications in conjunction with physiotherapy to help recover FHL Tendinopathy and Tenosynovitis by helping to settle pain inflammation locally.
 Your physiotherapist may refer you to a GP or sports doctor to discuss what medications are required in your management of FHL Tendinopathy and Tenosynovitis.

 Splinting is not always required to treat FHL Tendinopathy and Tenosynovitis and is generally only utilised in advanced cases.

 In advanced FHL Tendinopathy and Tenosynovitis, surgery can be utilised as a last resort following the failure of conservative treatment strategies to reduce the tendon’s constriction.
 If surgery is required, physiotherapy is usually followed to assist with rehabilitation and return to regular activity.